Much of winter is low season in Rome. This is the way to see the sights!

 Why not treat yourself to a luxuriating soak and steam?
 There are some wonderful spas around Rome to choose from.
 My favorites are:

 I have news for you.
-Winter light in Rome is magical!
+The light in Rome in winter is magical!
 We get this burst of warm light in the afternoon, and then long, low shadows across the monuments and Rome sites, which can be gorgeous all on its own.

 And here's the bonus: There are some sites that close at 6 or 7pm.
-And from spring to fall, that means, before sundown pretty much.
+So from spring to fall, that means they close before sundown.

 But in winter, it means the sun will set while you are at that site.
 What do I mean?
-Well, how about St. Peter's Dome:
+Well, how about this view from the top of St. Peter's Dome:

 In winter, you can see the night sky through the oculus of the Pantheon, and enjoy the twinkly lights in the piazza outside, when looking out from the inside.
 It's a whole new way to enjoy the Pantheon.